mdopt.utils package#

 The legs of the resulting tensor are indexed as (jl, m, i, kn).
 Indices i and m can be merged if merge_physicals=True.

-mdopt.utils.utils.mpo_from_matrix(matrix: ndarray, num_sites: int, interlaced: bool = True, orthogonalise: bool = False, phys_dim: int = 2, chi_max: int = 10000) List[ndarray]
+mdopt.utils.utils.mpo_from_matrix(matrix: ndarray, num_sites: int, interlaced: bool = True, orthogonalise: bool = False, phys_dim: int = 2, chi_max: int = 10000) List[ndarray]#

-Creates an MPO from a matrix.
+Creates an MPO from a matrix (either grouped 2D or ungrouped 2N-D).

-mdopt.utils.utils.mpo_to_matrix(mpo: List[ndarray], interlace: bool = False, group: bool = False) ndarray
+mdopt.utils.utils.mpo_to_matrix(mpo: List[ndarray], interlace: bool = False, group: bool = False) ndarray#

 Creates a matrix from an MPO.